The UK’s 50 largest employee owned companies in 2015.

-RM2 does the research for the Employee Ownership Top 50 in partnership with the Employee Ownership Association (EOA); a list of the largest fifty private employee-owned companies in the UK.
+RM2 does the research for the Employee Ownership Top 50, in a partnership with the Employee Ownership Association (EOA); a list of the largest 50 private employee-owned companies in the UK.
 You can download the infographic by clicking the link below.

 Criteria for inclusion: Companies must be incorporated in the UK as companies limited by shares, unquoted, independent and at least 25% owned by employees on a broad basis.
 Companies may have non-UK holding companies if the UK companies are operationally independent and the non-UK holding companies are at least 75% owned by employees.
 Shares from joint ventures and associate companies are excluded.

 Data collection: Several sources were used, including internet searches, lists of EOA members, Companies House searches and professional advisers active in the sector.
-Figures for employee numbers and revenues are taken from companies’ latest published annual accounts at Companies House.
+Figures for employee numbers and revenues are taken from companies’ latest published annual accounts at Companies House as at 22 May 2015.
 Estimates of the percentage of employee ownership in each company were sourced from the companies’ own websites or EOA or press reports, corroborated where possible from annual returns.

 Definition of terms: Operating profit or EBITDA is defined as earnings before interest, tax, depreciation and amortization.
 Productivity is defined as value added per employee.
 Value added is defined as EBITDA plus total wages.
 Debt is defined as the sum of bank loans and overdrafts, other short term finances and other long term finances minus cash.